hostmobility/host-insight-client/README.md

 - floats including from extended value type list
 - strings (enums) from value descriptions

 CAN timestamps are not yet implemented.
+There is experimental support for multiplexed signals.

 ## Digital in